 What is the stereotype that most holds true?
 We enjoy being outdoors.
 An outdoor activity is a requirement here—it’s mandatory.
 And we really are on the cutting edge of technology, health and fitness, and nutrition.

 What is your favorite Golden State splurge?
 Especially here in Sonoma, we’re famous for wine, beer, and food.
 I’m not much of a drinker, but I enjoy food, and I’ve got a sweet tooth.
 Wild Flour bakery in Freestone is really good.
 Taylor Lane out in Sebastopol is a great spot for coffee, muffins, and cookies.
 It’s a cool town and the halfway point on an easy, flat ride.

 If you could decree an official state culinary experience, what would it be?
-Really good Mexican.
+Really good Mexican food.
 We all have our favorite Mexican restaurant and our favorite dish.
 I’m usually a burrito guy.
 I ride my bike so I can eat them.

 Best California song?
 Anything by the Red Hot Chili Peppers or Jane’s Addiction really means California.
 Beach Boys music—that’s pretty classic, right?